No One Is Innocent (song)

 "No One Is Innocent" was the fifth single by the British punk rock band the Sex Pistols.
 It was released on 30 June 1978.
 The Pistols had split up early in 1978, losing bassist Sid Vicious and original lead vocalist Johnny Rotten.
 "No One Is Innocent" was recorded by remaining members Paul Cook and Steve Jones, with vocals performed by Ronnie Biggs, a British criminal notorious for his part in the Great Train Robbery of 1963.
 At the time of "No One Is Innocent" Biggs was living in Brazil, still wanted by the British authorities, but immune from extradition.
-The song was credited to Cook, Jones and Biggs.
+The song was credited to Jones and Biggs.